dezeraecox/student-metrics-analysis-platform/README.md

 <img src='utilities/banner.png'>
 </p>

-This repository contains source code for the PEAS student metrics analysis platform.
+This repository contains source code for the PEARS student metrics analysis platform.
 This streamlit app enables analysis of student academic and pastoral performance over time for specific students within a cohort.
 The app provides a template data entry document and example data, which can be used to test the summary statistics and data visualisation capabilities with respect to student task performance and wellbeing data.

 ## Getting started